homer6/jetstream/docs/Schema.md

 ## Logs

-If you decline to provide an `obtype` key or value, or if you do not specify your output as JSON, it'll be interpretted as a log entry.
+If you decline to provide an `obtype` key or value, or if you do not specify your output as JSON, it'll be interpreted as a log entry.

 ```
 {